 In January 2014, the Centers for Disease Control and Prevention (CDC) reported that 69 cases of New Delhi metallo-beta-lactamase (NDM)-producing carbapenem-resistant Enterobacteriaceae (CRE) had been identified in the United States (44 from northeastern Illinois) in the previous year .
 Further investigation identified 39 cases from one hospital .
 Sporadic cases have been subsequently reported to the US Food and Drug Administration (FDA) .
 The source of infection has been traced to the elevator channel of a single duodenoscope (the endoscopes used for endoscopic retrograde cholangiopancreatography [ERCP]).
 No lapses in the cleaning protocol were identified.
-It is theorized that the complex design of the elevator mechanism makes it more difficult to clean than other parts of endoscopes [3,5].
+It is theorized that the complex design of the elevator mechanism makes it more difficult to clean than other parts of endoscopes [4,6].
 After changing duodenoscope reprocessing from high-level disinfection to gas sterilization with ethylene oxide, no new cases have been identified.
 Duodenoscopes should be considered as possible sources for CRE outbreaks in healthcare facilities and facilities should adhere to reprocessing and surveillance guidelines issued by the Centers for Disease Control and Prevention, the US Food and Drug Administration, and professional societies, such as the American Gastroenterological Association.
-If a patient is diagnosed with a multi-drug-resistant organism following ERCP, the FDA suggests considering removing the duodenoscope that was used for the procedure should be removed from service until it is verified to be free of pathogens .
+If a patient is diagnosed with a multidrug-resistant organism following ERCP, the duodenoscope that was used for the procedure should be removed from service until it is verified to be free of pathogens [7,8].
 (See "Endoscope disinfection", section on 'Carbapenem-resistant Enterobacteriaceae'.)

 Increase in target adenoma detection rates for colonoscopy (January 2015)